- Entertainment and Media»

 Warning!
 Trailer contains gore and boobies.
 Not Safe For Work.

-After the aerial opening-credits tour of an unnamed metropolitan area (accompanied by some pretty bitchin', foreboding synthesizer music ala John Carpenter) we learn that there's been a radiation leak at the local nuclear plant.
+After an aerial opening-credits tour of an unnamed metropolitan area (accompanied by some pretty bitchin', foreboding synthesizer music ala John Carpenter) we learn that there's been a radiation leak at the local nuclear plant.
 A TV reporter (utterly wooden Mexican actor Hugo Stiglitz ) is sent to the airport to meet with a scientist who's going to deliver an update on the situation.
 When the scientist's plane lands, however, it suddenly discharges a horde of horribly scarred, machete-toting sub-humans who throw themselves into the assemblage of police and military men and commence slashing throats, busting heads, and sucking the blood from their victims.
 Wow!
 That radiation leak must've really messed these poor devils up.
 Not only are they homicidal, but their faces look like they're covered in burnt oatmeal!
 "Wait a minute!"
 I hear you saying.
 "Since when are zombies smart enough to fly an airplane, or use weapons?"
 Don't worry about it.
 The movie continues on at such a frenzied pace from here that you won't have time to think about it for very long anyway.
 Stiglitz rushes back to the TV station prepared to send out a Special News Bulletin but is stopped by his boss, who reports that the military has clamped a veil of secrecy over the whole incident in order to avoid panic.
 Yeah, that's a good idea.
-Shortly thereafter, the Atomic Zombies have caused a power blackout (I TOLD you these were some smart zombies!) and are running amuck in the streets, invading the TV station (rudely interrupting a live "Solid Gold" style disco -dance broadcast!), and murdering everyone they can get their hands on in lovingly cheap, gory detail.
-Stiglitz manages several daring escapes (Did you know a TV set will explode into flames if you throw it at a zombie?
+Shortly thereafter, the Atomic Zombies have caused a power blackout (I TOLD you these were some smart zombies!) and are running amuck in the streets, invading the TV station (rudely interrupting a live "Solid Gold" style disco-dance show!), and murdering everyone they can get their hands on in lovingly cheap, gory detail.
+Stiglitz manages several daring escapes (Did you know a TV set will explode like a grenade if you throw it at a zombie?
 I didn't either!) and races to the hospital where his wife (Laura Trotter) works, hoping to get them both out of the city before it is completely overrun by the hordes of bloodsuckers.